 - a broad range of information on tangible, intangible, cultural and natural global heritage relating to astronomy and the issues relating to the recognition and preservation of astronomical heritage, in a database searchable geographically and thematically;

-- tools for the definition, identification and assessment of the significance, and potentially of the outstanding universal value of various types of astronomical heritage; and
+- tools for the definition, identification and assessment of the significance, and potentially of the Outstanding Universal Value (OUV) of various types of astronomical heritage; and

 - information on preparing WHL nomination dossiers for cultural properties related to astronomy.